senthilvsh/saffron/installers/README.md

 ## Available Scripts

 1. **Universal Installer**
-   - `install-saffron.sh` - Detects OS and architecture, then runs the appropriate installer
+   - `install.sh` - Detects OS and architecture, then runs the appropriate installer

 2. **Platform-Specific Installers**
-   - `install-saffron-unix.sh` - Installer for Linux and macOS with bundled JRE
+   - `linux.sh` - Installer for Linux and macOS with bundled JRE
-   - `install-saffron-windows.ps1` - Windows PowerShell installer with bundled JRE
+   - `windows.ps1` - Windows PowerShell installer with bundled JRE

 3. **Helper Script**
-   - `install-saffron-direct.sh` - Displays one-line installation commands for all platforms
+   - `help.sh` - Displays one-line installation commands for all platforms

 ## How to Install